 The design of this course is to train men and women for gospel singing, choir directing, piano playing, and hymn writing.
-Students desiring to graduate from this course are required to take Synthetic Bible, Doctrine, Personal Work, Typology, and to elect six term hours credit from Bible III to VIII.
-In addition to this they must complete all the class instruction in music and take no fewer than two private lessons each week with three hours consistent practice each day.
+Students desiring to graduate from this course are required to take Synthetic Bible, Doctrine, and to elect six term hours credit from Bible III to VIII.
+In addition to this they must complete all the class instruction in music and take no fewer than two private lessons each week.
+With each voice lesson one hour of consistent practice each day is required.
+With each piano lesson two hours of practice is required daily.
 The private work may consist of two piano lessons, or two vocal lessons, or one of each per week.
 Students taking this course may elect any other subjects from the Bible course.
-A minimum of nine class recitations per week is required for graduation, a maximum of fourteen is permitted.
+The equivalent of fourteen hours per week is required.
+A maximum of eighteen is permitted.
+Sixty term hour credits are required for graduation.